When I went looking for a precise marketing definition, I couldn't find just one answer. I had thought the search should be rather simple.

 "Marketing is the process of planning and executing the conception, pricing, promotion, and distribution of ideas, goods, services, organizations, and events to create and maintain relationships that will satisfy individual and organizational objectives." in Contemporary Marketing Wired (1998) by Boone and Kurtz.
 Dryden Press.

-The American Marketing Association studied the issue and released their new definition of marketing in August, 2004, not without controversy:
+The American Marketing Association studied the issue and released their definition of marketing in 2017:

 Are you familiar with permission marketing? viral marketing? direct marketing? direct response marketing? data base marketing? multi-level marketing?